 - Available in Android and iPhone platform in the making

 - Advanced search engine

 - Possibility to add your own food composition

 - Utilizes contextual clues, such as restaurant location and menus or the user’s profile, to further augment the information and improve calorie estimation

 There were diverse challenges we came across in the process of development.

-Our system trains neural network then decomposes descriptors.
+Our system trains a neural network then decomposes descriptors.

 The following pictures show the output of the algorithm: